 I Go With 1:2 Tank Ratio

 As for me, I’m a big fan of 1:2 tank ratio.
-What this means is that, my fish tank is always two times the size of the growbed.
+What this means is that, my fish tank is always two times the size of my growbed.
 I like my fish tank to be always bigger.
 The main advantage of this design is due the fact that the fish tank water level fluctuation is kept to the minimal.
 This in-turn keeps the fish happy always.
 In aquaponics, happy fish equals to healthy plants.

 And since we are at this topic; always make sure your growbed is not less than one foot in depth (if you’re using a media-filled growbed), and your fish tank no less than two feet deep.
 Studies have shown these dimensions to be of the optimum depth for an ideal home aquaponic design.